oasis-tcs/openc2-ap-er/oc2edr.md

 #### 2.3.5.1 Start file
 Instructs the Actuator to execute a file.

+OpenC2 Producers that send 'start file' Commands:

+* MUST populate the Command Arguments field with a 'er:downstream_device' argument

 OpenC2 Consumers that receive a 'start file' Commands:
 * but cannot access the file specified in the file Target
     * MUST respond with status code 500
     * SHOULD respond with "Cannot access file" in the status text
+* but the Command Arguments field is not populated with a 'er:downstream_device' argument
+  * MUST NOT respond with status code OK/200
+  * SHOULD respond with status code 400
+  * MAY respond with status code 500
+  * SHOULD respond with "Downstream device argument not populated" in the status text

 ### 2.3.6 Stop
 OpenC2 Consumers that receive a 'stop' Command: